-Another critical aspect of online education is compliance with federal and state accessibility regulations.
-"Accessible" means a person with a disability is afforded the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services as a person without a disability in an equally effective and equally integrated manner and with equivalent ease of use.
+"Accessible" means a person with a disability is afforded the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services as a person without a disability in an equally effective and equally integrated manner, with equivalent ease of use.
 A person with a disability must be able to obtain the information as fully, equally, and independently as a person without a disability.
-Although providing this accommodation might not result in identical ease of use compared to that of students without disabilities, it still must ensure equal opportunity to the educational benefits and opportunities afforded by the technology and equal treatment in the use of such technology.6
+Although providing this accommodation might not result in identical ease of use compared to that of persons without disabilities, it still must ensure equal opportunity to the education benefits and opportunities afforded by the technology and equal treatment in the use of such technology.7 to discrimination under any program or activity receiving federal assistance."8 As recipients of federal funding, California's community colleges are subject to the provisions of the Rehabilitation Act and must be in compliance.9

-To address the needs of individuals with disabilities, the federal government enacted the Rehabilitation Act of 1973.
-The Rehabilitation Act states that "no otherwise qualified individual with a disability shall, solely by reason of his or her disability, be excluded from participating in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal assistance."7 As recipients of federal funding, California's community colleges are subject to the provisions of the Rehabilitation Act and must be in compliance.8
+To address the needs of individuals with disabilities, the federal government enacted the Rehabilitation Act of 1973 (Rehabilitation Act).
+The Rehabilitation Act states that "no otherwise qualified individual with a disability shall, solely by reason of his or her disability, be excluded from participating in, be denied the benefits of, or be subjected